magicusart/GODOT_Engine_DemoProject_OldFlyingShip/README.md

 + Textures created with [Materialize](https://github.com/BoundingBoxSoftware/Materialize)
 + We like [Blender](https://www.blender.org/)
 ### Future ###
-Magicus Art Studio will use the engine in projects.
+Magicus Art Studio plans to create a project on this engine.